Setting up

 Note You don't have to use a server and Amazon S3 bucket that are in the same AWS Region, but we recommend this as a best practice.

 Note You can use Amazon S3 Object Lock to prevent objects from being overwritten for a fixed amount of time or indefinitely.
 This works the same way with Transfer Family as with other services.
 If an object exists and is protected, writing to that file or deleting it is not allowed.
-For more details on Amazon S3 Object Lock, see Using Amazon S3 Object Lock in the Amazon Simple Storage Service User Guide.
+For more details on Amazon S3 Object Lock, see in the Amazon Simple Storage Service User Guide.

 Note AWS Transfer Family does not currently support Amazon S3 Multi-Region Access Points.